 Metrics: Student community service activity participation, preceptor surveys, employer surveys, alumni surveys, student self-assessment surveys, and summative evaluations.

-Quality—To provide a quality educational program that meets the accreditation standards of the ARC-PA.
+Quality—To provide a quality educational program.

 Learn about how we self-evaluate our progress toward the quality goal.